WeDevelop-ARG/ui-ux-training-program/content/block-1/introduction-to-work-methodologies.md

 ### Wrap-up

 Don't forget to ask any question you have.
 Also, contact Agos to get in touch with team members and learn how we use the things you just learned.
+Also, and after you've read all the content, we can set up a meeting with a project team, so you can learn more about the dynamics and methodologies we use.

 ### Bonus

 - Getting Work Done, by Harvard Business Review.
 ISBN-10: 1625275439, ISBN-13: 978-1625275431.
 This book has really helped me to achieve more things in less time.
 Self organization is key.
 - Agile Project Management with Kanban, by Eric Brechner.
 ISBN-13: 978-0735698956, ISBN-10: 0735698953.